neillu23/neillu.github.io/aboutme.md

 ### My story

-I had work in the MediaTek for two years.
-I am in the Academia Sinica this year.
-I have the research experience of Automatic Speech Recognition and Natural Language Processing and Reinforcement Learning.
-Besides, I am interested in the Robotics Control.
+I had worked in the MediaTek for two years.
+In this year, I am in the Academia Sinica.
+My research is focus on Automatic Speech Recognition and Natural Language Processing and Reinforcement Learning.
+Besides, I am interested in the Robotics Control in the future.